-If your credit isn’t where you’d like it to see it for the lowest interest rates and best terms, you have a few tactics to improve it before you apply for a mortgage:
+If your credit isn’t where you’d like it to see it for the lowest interest rates and best terms, you have a few tactics to improve your credit before you apply for a mortgage:

 - Save up for a large down payment.
-If your credit score is less than perfect, putting more money down can trim your loan amount, ultimately saving you unnecessary interest.
+If your credit score is less than perfect, putting more money down can trim your loan amount, ultimately saving you in interest.

 - Hold off on other credit.
-Each time a potential lender runs your credit report, your credit score dips.
-Wait until your mortgage is approved before applying for your next credit card or loan.
+Each time a potential lender runs your credit report and generates a hard inquiry, your credit score dips.
+Wait until your mortgage is approved before applying for a credit card or loan.

 - Lower your credit utilization ratio.
-Pay off as much debt as you can to lower your debt-to-income ratio and ultimately improve your score.
+Pay off as much debt as you can to lower your credit utilization and ultimately improve your score.

 - Hire a credit repair service.
 If you’re feeling stuck, call in professionals to get back on your feet.

 Start your credit repair journey with these services